 Jason Pace and Walter Stith open up about how their backgrounds position them to understand the extraordinary needs of athletes and coaches.

 Based in Atlanta, Georgia, the RM Compass Group at Morgan Stanley has assembled a team of highly experienced professionals that are dedicated to serving the complex needs of affluent investors, particularly professional athletes and entertainers.
-Founded in 2000 by Graham Roberts and Bud Murphy, there are now 17 people on the team, managing close to $2 billion.
+Founded in 2000 by Graham Roberts and Bud Murphy, there are now 18 people on the team, managing over $2 billion as of May 2022.
 Two of the dedicated team members are Jason Pace, Senior Vice President, Wealth Management, Global Sports and Entertainment Director and Financial Advisor, and Walter Stith, Financial Advisor.

 Jason joined Morgan Stanley in 1998.
 While it wasn’t his original intention to focus on professional sports clientele, he began working with the RM Compass Group thanks to a connection with Graham and his past experience playing college football.
 This background helped shape his work ethic, values and understanding of client needs.
 Building from a starting point of working with a few college athletes, Jason’s role evolved into running the sports sector of the practice.